Frogs in culture: Contemporary pop culture

 Suwako Moriya is a goddess whose looks are inspired by frogs.
 She is from the bullet hell video game Touhou Fuujinroku: Mountain of Faith.

-In the Disney animated series, Amphibia, anthropomorphic frogs are one of the fictional races from an alternate universe of the same namesake and as anthropomorphic amphibians are the sentient beings there, the frogs seem to play the role of humans.
+In the Disney animated series Amphibia, anthropomorphic frogs are one of the fictional races from an alternate universe where frogs play the role of humans.

+In the webcomic Homestuck, universes exist in the form of enormous Genesis Frogs.
+In the game Undertale, which took inspiration from it, frogs exist as the common monster enemy Froggits.

+In the Netflix original series Captain Laserhawk: A Blood Dragon Remix, one of the main characters is an anthropomorphic frog, named Bullfrog.

 Cuisine and confectionery

 Frogs are eaten, notably in France.
 One dish is known as cuisses de grenouille, frogs' legs, and although it is not especially common, it is taken as indicative of French cuisine.
 From this, "frog" has also developed into a common derogatory term for French people in English.

 Freddo Frog is a popular Australian chocolate, while frog cake is a Heritage Listed South Australian fondant dessert.
 Crunchy Frog is a fictitious confectionery from a Monty Python skit of the same name.
 Chocolate Frogs are a popular sweet in the Harry Potter universe.